This is a guide to EU denied boarding compensation.

-Most probably your flight has been overbooked and there just aren’t any free seats available anymore.
-In this case, unless you’ve voluntarily agreed to give up your seat and fly at a later time, you are entitled to denied boarding compensation up to €600 per passenger.
+You have arrived on time.
+But still they don’t let you on the plane?
+You are denied boarding?
+Most likely your flight is overbooked and there just aren’t seats available anymore.
+In this case, unless you voluntarily agre to give up your seat and fly later, you are entitled to EU denied boarding compensation up to €600 per passenger.

 This applies to most flights to and from Europe.

 The compensation rules are very simple.